 For implementation of this structure, the construction of classifiers for elementary correctors and the online algorithms for clustering should be specified.
 For elementary correctors many choices are possible, for example: \begin{itemize} \item Fisher's linear discriminant is simple, robust, and is proven to be applicable in high-dimensional data analysis \cite{Gorbetal2018,Grechuk2021}; \item Kernel versions of non-iterative linear discriminants extend the area of application of the proposed systems, their separability properties were quantified and tested \cite{TyukinKernel2019}; \item Decision trees of mentioned elementary discriminants with bounded depth.
 These algorithms require small (bounded) number of iterations. \end{itemize}

 The population of clustering algorithms is huge \cite{XuWunsch2008}.
-The first choice for testing of multi-correctors \cite{TyukinCluster2021} was partition around centroids by $k$ means algorithm.
+The first choice for testing of multi-correctors \cite{TyukinCluster2021} was partitioning around centroids by $k$ means algorithm.
 The closest candidates for future development are multi-centroid algorithms that present clusters by networks if centroids (see, for example, \cite{TaoCW2002}.
-This approach to clustering meets the idea of compact embedding, when the network of centers corresponds to the $\varepsilon $-net approximating the compact.
+This approach to clustering meets the idea of compact embedding, when the network of centres corresponds to the $\varepsilon $-net approximating the compact.